1998 TOPPS BASEBALL CARDS SET

 Rookies of note: This set featured the rookie cards of future stars like Nomar Garciaparra, Scott Rolen, Todd Helton, Kerry Wood, and Roy Halladay.
 Of these, Garciaparra’s and Wood’s rookies would become some of the most desired and valuable from the 1990s.

-Read also: COMPLETE SET BASEBALL CARDS 2023
+Read also: WHO BUYS BASEBALL CARDS IN DENVER COLORADO

 Chase inserts: The ‘Chase’ insert set featured cards highlighting different MLB player collections like ‘300 Wins Club’, ‘500 Home Runs’, ‘3000 Hits’, and more.
 Each card gave a brief bio of the featured players.